House Sitting References Guide For Beginners (Updated 2023)

-As a house sitter references are very important.
-It is one of the most important things for homeowners when considering you for a house sit or boat sitting job.
+References are very important for housesitters.
+They are one of the most important things for homeowners to consider when considering you for a house-sit or boat-sit job.

-Which, unfortunately, can make things quite difficult when you are starting out.
+Unfortunately, this can make things quite difficult when starting out.

-We have looked after almost 40 homes all around the world, so we have 40+ references from real homeowners.
-Which makes landing dream house sitting assignments much, much easier than when we first started out with limited references.
-(If you wondering how to become a house sitter, we have our 10 step guide here)
+We have looked after almost 60 homes worldwide, so we have 60+ references from real homeowners.
+This makes landing dream house sitting assignments much, much easier than when we first started out with limited references.

-But don’t stress, we all have to start somewhere and trust us, we have been there.
-But unlike us, you don’t have to figure out exactly how to build some references as a house sitter – when you don’t have any because we will show you how!
+But don’t stress, we all have to start somewhere, and trust us, we have been there.
+But unlike us, you don’t have to figure out exactly how to build some references as a house sitter – when you don’t have any, we will show you how!

-Along our journey to becoming professional house sitters we have picked up a few tips and tricks when it comes to references and reviews, which will make the start of your journey much, much easier than ours was!
+Along our journey to becoming professional housesitters, we have picked up a few tips and tricks regarding references and reviews, which will make the start of your journey much, much easier than ours was!

-2. What you can use as a reference (even if you think you have none).
+- What can you use as a reference (even if you think you have none)?

 Why Are House Sitting References Important?